bl1231/bilbomd-backend/README.md

 ## Version History

+- 1.4.2
+  - Add route for fetching PDB files from results.
+    This was needed for the `bilbomd-ui` Molstar viewer.
 - 1.4.1
   - Add better status details for Scoper/IonNet jobs This required restructuring the `BilboMDScoperSteps` object type